Skip to Content

 4. Route de Brest au royaume de Siam 1690

-A beautiful antique map featuring Africa in the center which is described as:
+A beautiful antique map featuring Africa in the centre which is described as:

 Sea route: From Brest to Siam and from Siam to Brest made in 1865 by Father Coronelli cosmographer of the Republic of Venice.